joelouthan/theologic.us/content/posts/prayers/2020-06-26-daily_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

-**Sarah, my love**
+**Sarah, my love** Lord, keep shaping her heart and renewing her mind.
+I thank you and bless you for your mighty work in her.
+Amen!

-**Lord, help me to gentle, patient, and tender like you**
+**Lord, help me to gentle, patient, and tender like you** I seent it!
+I have seen your work in me.
+MAKE ME JUST LIKE YOU!

-**Lord, let me preach your gospel, die, and then be forgotten**
+**Lord, let me preach your gospel, die, and then be forgotten** More grace is needed.
+Double the amount, like you did for Elisha and John the Baptist.

-**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn**
+**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn** I praise you for all of my pain, hardships, broken hearts, for all the hurt, and the tears, and the crying anguish and screams and yells, and arguments and the rape and the molestation and my own foolishness or my own sins and my own hurts and my own temptations and falling from grace and everything...

+... if I could bear witness about the Light.
+If you save one other person.
+If you save millions of others.
+It is already all worth it.

 **“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
 It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ**